 - Opera News

-Pastin’s recent engagements have included Cio-Cio San in Madama Butterfly with Virginia Opera; Masha in Enemies, A Love Story with Kentucky Opera; Donna Elvira in Don Giovanni with Palm Beach Opera; and appearances at Four Arts in Palm Beach, including as soloist with cellist Amit Peled’s Cello Gang and in recital., the world premiere of Robert Paterson’s Three Way with both Nashville Opera and the Brooklyn Academy of Music; as well as Turandot (Liu) with Nashville Opera and Virginia Opera; Madama Butterfly (Cio-Cio San) with Northern Lights Music Festival; Cosi fan Tutte (Fiordiligi), La traviata (Violetta), and Le Nozze di Figaro (Countess Almaviva) with Pittsburgh Opera; Leila in Bizet’s The Pearl Fishers with Toledo Opera; Die Fledermaus (Rosalinda) with Opera Naples; La bohème (Mimì) with Syracuse Opera; Otello (Desdemona) with Dayton Opera; The Merry Widow (Hanna) with Pensacola Opera; and Le nozze di Figaro (Countess Almaviva) with Opera Main.
+Pastin’s recent engagements have included Cio-Cio San in Madama Butterfly with Virginia Opera and Knoxville Opera; Masha in Enemies, A Love Story with Kentucky Opera; Donna Elvira in Don Giovanni with Palm Beach Opera; and appearances at Four Arts in Palm Beach, including as soloist with cellist Amit Peled’s Cello Gang and in recital., the world premiere of Robert Paterson’s Three Way with both Nashville Opera and the Brooklyn Academy of Music; as well as Turandot (Liu) with Nashville Opera and Virginia Opera; Madama Butterfly (Cio-Cio San) with Northern Lights Music Festival; Cosi fan Tutte (Fiordiligi), La traviata (Violetta), and Le Nozze di Figaro (Countess Almaviva) with Pittsburgh Opera; Leila in Bizet’s The Pearl Fishers with Toledo Opera; Die Fledermaus (Rosalinda) with Opera Naples; La bohème (Mimì) with Syracuse Opera; Otello (Desdemona) with Dayton Opera; The Merry Widow (Hanna) with Pensacola Opera; and Le nozze di Figaro (Countess Almaviva) with Opera Main.
 She was also recently the soprano soloist in Beethoven’s Ninth Symphony with the Asheville Symphony Orchestra, in Bruckner’s Te Deum with the Reno Chamber Orchestra, and in Verdi’s Requiem with The Dayton Opera and with Distinguished Concerts International New York in Barcelona.

 An experienced performer of contemporary opera roles, Pastin has performed in the world premieres of Ben Moore’s Enemies, A Love Story (Masha) with Palm Beach Opera, Henry Mollicone’s Gabriel’s Daughter (Lucinda) with Central City Opera, and Markus Fagerudd’s Free Will (Gazardiel) with the Savonlinna Opera Festival.
 Other performance credits include the East Coast premiere of Ricky Ian Gordon’s The Grapes of Wrath (Rosasharn), Otello (Desdemona), The Rape of Lucretia (Female Chorus), Cosi fan Tutte (Fiordiligi), and Le Nozze di Figaro (Contessa Almaviva) with Pittsburgh Opera; La bohème (Mimì) at London’s Royal Albert Hall, and with Santa Fe Opera, Manitoba Opera, Nashville Opera, and Arizona Opera; Don Giovanni (Donna Anna) and Pagliacci (Nedda) with Austin Opera; I Capuleti e i Montecchi (Giulietta) with Annapolis Opera; Otello (Desdemona), La bohème (Mimi), La traviata (Violetta), and Le nozze di Figaro (Countess) with Syracuse Opera; and productions of Carmen (Micaëla) with Fresno Grand Opera, Northern Lights Music Festival, Finger Lakes Opera, and as Frasquita with Dallas Opera.